 Macau does a lot of things well.
 And it does drinking very well indeed.
 This is partly due to the Portuguese influence, as the former colonial ruler imported a fondness for wine as well as Mediterranean food, so nowadays few respectable hotels or restaurants lack a well-stocked cellar.
-And the city’s international vibe means that a pub crawl could embrace anything from Japanese sake to the merriest beers brewed in Ireland.
+And the city’s international vibe means that a pub crawl is one of the fun things to do in Macau. it could embrace anything from Japanese sake to the merriest beers brewed in Ireland.
 Here are my suggestions on cool bars to get your fill of Macau nightlife.

 Best bars in Macau

 1- Sky 21